Jarvis-Consulting-Group/jarvis_data_eng-aurelienguyen/README.md

 **Cluster Monitor** [[GitHub](https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-aurelienguyen/tree/master/linux_sql)]: Implemented a Linux monitoring agent to collect hardware specifications and server resource usage of multiple Linux systems.
 The agent uses Bash scripts to fetch the data, and then stores them into a PostgreSQL database provisioned by Docker.
 To insure that the information gathered is up-to-date, Crontab is used to run the scripts automatically at a specific interval of time.
 SQL queries can be used on the data retrieved for analysis.

+**RDBMS and SQL** [[GitHub](https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-aurelienguyen/tree/master/sql)]: Familiarized myself with relational databases, relational database management systems, data modeling, structured query language, and optimizations.
+Gained practical experience in manipulating data using DBeaver, with clubdata.sql loaded onto a PostgreSQL database deployed in a Docker container.
+Query results were compared with expected results for accuracy.

 ## Highlighted Projects
 **excellenceacademique.com**: Designed and developed a website for a tutoring company to facilitate the registration of new customers, showcase its services and provide additional information about the company to potential clients using WordPress.